Certain types of Dropbox admins can suspend a Dropbox team member.

 What should I do if my account is suspended?

 If you're a team member and your account has been suspended, you should receive an email letting you know.
-If you have a personal Dropbox account, the suspension on your Business account will not affect it.
+If you have a personal Dropbox account, the suspension on your business account won't affect it.

 If you need access to your account, you'll need to speak with your admin.
 If you don't know who your admins are, try contacting your organization's help desk, IT department, or management team for help.